 First Tool Purchases

 For the most part, my workflow determine the tools I use.

 My first tool purchase over $100 was a craftsman circular saw (an incredibly dangerous saw) and a ryobi miter saw.

 I purchased both of these tools to cut plywood and 2x4s in order to board the windows of my house 3 days before Hurricane Katrina.

-Despite my poor craftsmanship at this time, the boards protected our home from damage.
+Despite my amateur (to put it politely) woodworking skills at this time, the boards protected our home from damage.

 Ultimately, I encourage you to buy tools that fit within your workflow and as you need them.

 Before I purchase a new tool, I ask myself these questions: